Which debt should I pay off first?

 Another question that arises is should I pay off my home loan or start investing?
 The answers are all individualised and we work with our clients to formulate a plan that balances the best financial outcome with the lifestyle they want today.
 In general, I would always recommend paying off your credit card.
 Our most successful clients don’t have credit card debt.
 The same goes for personal loans.
 It’s astounding some of the amazing things we can achieve for clients when they have little or no credit card or personal debt.
 In relation to your home loan, that is a little more complicated topic.

-So in summary, pay off your credit cards and personal loans first (whichever has the higher interest).
-Once you start moving to your home loan or investment loans, either seek advice or take the time to formulate a plan on how to address this debt.
-You will be better for it.
+- Once you start moving to your home loan or investment loans, either seek advice or take the time to formulate a plan on how to address this debt.

 As always if you have any questions, please feel free to reach out.
 I’m always available to have a chat.